UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/README.md

 #### 5.4.3.1 Scenario 1 - SpecOps JTAC assigning targets (1 [UCAV](http://armedassault.wikia.com/wiki/UCAV_Sentinel), 2 Targets(1 [AA-Tank](http://armedassault.wikia.com/wiki/ZSU-39_Tigris), 1 [APC](http://armedassault.wikia.com/wiki/BTR-K_Kamysh)))
 T-tests with alpha = 0.05 were used to comapre the results of experiment A(semi-autonomous Operation) and Experiment B: (supervised autonomous Operation)

-* 1. Comparing Amount of destroyed targets: 							  no significant difference
+* Comparing Amount of destroyed targets: 							    no significant difference
-* 2. Comparing Amount of autonomous Systems at the end of the mission: 				  no significant difference
+* Comparing Amount of autonomous Systems at the end of the mission:     no significant difference
-* 3. Comparing elapsed Time since command received: 						  significant difference
+* Comparing elapsed Time since command received: 					    significant difference
-* 4. Comparing Amount of Used Ammunition: 							  no significant difference
+* Comparing Amount of Used Ammunition: 							  	    no significant difference
-* 5. Comparing Only hostile targets engaged: 							  no significant difference
+* Comparing Only hostile targets engaged: 							    no significant difference
-* 6. Comparing Operator was able to supervise all used autonomous systems {True = 1, False = 0}:  no significant difference
+* Comparing Operator was able to supervise all used autonomous systems: no significant difference
-* 7. Comparing Operator perception of cognitive workload: 					  significant difference
+* Comparing Operator perception of cognitive workload: 					significant difference

 The [R-Script to analyse the results of experiment A and B of **Scenario 1** can be downloaded here](project_template/Experimental Study Results/Analysis Results_1 UCAV,2 Targets(1AA,1APC).R).

 #### 5.4.3.2 Scenario 2 - SpecOps JTAC assigning targets (4 [UCAVs](http://armedassault.wikia.com/wiki/UCAV_Sentinel), 2 Targets(3 [AA-Tanks](http://armedassault.wikia.com/wiki/ZSU-39_Tigris), 1 [APC](http://armedassault.wikia.com/wiki/BTR-K_Kamysh), 2 [Tanks](http://armedassault.wikia.com/wiki/T-140_Angara)))

-* 1. Comparing Amount of destroyed targets: 							 no significant difference
+* Comparing Amount of destroyed targets: 							 no significant difference
-* 2. Comparing Amount of autonomous Systems at the end of the mission: 				 no significant difference
+* Comparing Amount of autonomous Systems at the end of the mission: 	 no significant difference
-* 3. Comparing elapsed Time since command received: 						 no significant difference
+* Comparing elapsed Time since command received: 						 no significant difference
-* 4. Comparing Amount of Used Ammunition: 							 no significant difference
+* Comparing Amount of Used Ammunition: 							 		 no significant difference
-* 5. Comparing Only hostile targets engaged: 							 no significant difference
+* Comparing Only hostile targets engaged: 							 	 no significant difference
-* 6. Comparing Operator was able to supervise all used autonomous systems {True = 1, False = 0}: no significant difference
+* Comparing Operator was able to supervise all used autonomous systems : no significant difference
-* 7. Comparing Operator perception of cognitive workload: 					 significant difference
+* Comparing Operator perception of cognitive workload: 					 significant difference

 The [R-Script to analyse the Results of Experiment A and B of **Scenario 2** can be downloaded here](project_template/Experimental Study Results/Analysis Results_4 UCAV,6 Targets(3AA,1APC,2Tanks).R).